 Re-evaluation of pumping rates and duration, based on an update of the model, was conducted by DBS&A in May of 2021.
 Continuation of pumping, at a rate not to exceed 800 acre-feet annually from June 1, 2021 through May 31, 2025, was approved in ICWD's May 28, 2021 letter to COC regarding Conditional Use Permit #2007-003/Coso.
-Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Fourth Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated

-May 27, 2021.
-Trigger Levels were set based on the maximum annual groundwater extraction rate of 800 acre-feet per year (AFY) effective June 1, 2021 to May 31, 2025.
+Revised Maximum Acceptable Drawdown and Drawdown at Cessation of Pumping values were provided in the DBS&A report titled "Fourth Updated Groundwater Flow Model and Predictive Simulation Results, Coso Operating Company, Hay Ranch Water Extraction and Delivery System" dated May 27, 2021.
+Trigger Levels were set based on the maximum annual groundwater extraction rate of 800 acre-feet per year (AFY) effective June 1, 2021 to May 31, 2025 (extended to May, 31, 2029 in the July 15, 2024 ICWD letter).